Drug addiction and depression often appear hand-in-hand for some people, especially those addicted to substances considered depressants.

-It is often the case that the obvious problem of addiction is acting as a distress beacon for people who are struggling with mental health problems.
-As of 2018 data, nearly 40% of people with a substance addiction were also suffering from a mental illness.
-This scenario is known as a comorbid, or co-occurring, disorder.
+It is often the case that the obvious addiction problem is acting as a distress beacon for people struggling with mental health problems.
+As of 2018 data, nearly 40% of people with a substance addiction also had a mental illness.
+This scenario is known as a comorbid or co-occurring disorder.

-A person may start out with using the drugs as an attempt to escape the extreme discomfort of an illness such as depression.
+A person may start using drugs to escape the extreme discomfort of an illness such as depression.
 If that drug is addictive, such a person can end up with twice the problem.

 On the other hand, a person may begin experimenting with drugs, only for those drugs to produce side effects of mental illness.

-If your loved one is trapped in this prison of depression and substance addiction, you may have tried everything you can think of to help.
+If your loved one is trapped in this prison of depression and substance addiction, you may have tried everything possible to help.

-The following are some tips that can help you to provide more effective help for your loved one with a co-occurring disorder.
+The following tips can help you provide more effective help for your loved one with a co-occurring disorder.

 Here’s how to help someone with drug addiction and depression.

 Tip: Don’t Judge the Person

 Practicing healthy judgments involves the ability to separate a person’s behaviors from beliefs about the individual’s character.